 3. Within that pop-up, the referrer can add information on the candidate, such as their full name, the job they’re being referred to, and a link to their Linkedin profile.

 4. Once submitted, the chatbot adds the referral, along with any information that was provided, in the ATS.

 5. The recruiter then receives a message from the chatbot in their business comms platform.
 Within the message, the recruiter can learn more about the referral and they can forward them onto the hiring manager with the click of a button.

-2. Uncover the best candidates quickly by automating the screening process
+2. Streamline the screening process